menonjay85/robot-mapping/README.md

 # robot-mapping
 Robot Mapping codes from basic .m files to SLAM techniques.
-Implemented on either MATLAB or GNU Octave.
+Implemented on either Python, MATLAB or GNU Octave.